 But here’s the good news.

 The good news is that God doesn’t want ANYONE to perish.
 In his mercy, He provided a way for guilty sinners like us to escape.
 He sent His Son, Jesus, to die on a cross for our sins.
-Jesus willingly took our guilt upon Himself and was punished in our place.
+Jesus willingly offered His life as a substitute for the punishment we deserved.
 He suffered a horrific death, was buried for three days, but then came back to life!
 He is presently alive and has extended the gift of eternal life to all that put their faith in Him.
 That’s great news!

 Now God has placed before you life and death.
 You can choose to receive His gracious gift, or you can choose to keep removing the fuse.
 Doing so may temporarily remove your discomfort, but it will ultimately end in disaster.
 Instead, turn from your sins and turn to God today.
 God Bless you.